J. B. Hartley: Biography

 In 1840 he began working independently, and in 1842 was appointed engineer of the Hull Dock Company.
 There he was engineer during the construction of the Railway Dock and Victoria Dock.
-He left the employment of the Dock company in 1858.
+He left the employment of the dock company in 1858.

-He also worked on lighthouses on the river Lune, at the mouth near Morecambe bay, on the Hull and Barnsley Railway, The Wakefield, Pontefract and Goole Railway, and on docks at Purton Pill, Silloth Bay, a graving dock at Grimsby and scheme for docks at Cardiff, and on the drainage of Port Madoc.
-He was also worked on the docks at Liverpool and Birkenhead, in association with his father.
+He also worked on lighthouses on the River Lune, at its mouth near Morecambe Bay, on the Hull and Barnsley Railway, the Wakefield, Pontefract and Goole Railway, and on docks at Purton Pill and Silloth Bay, a graving dock at Grimsby, a scheme for docks at Cardiff, and on the drainage of Port Madoc.
+In association with his father, he also worked on the docks at Liverpool and Birkenhead.

 He was involved in prolonged attempts to obtain a bill enabling the construction of deep water docks at Birkenhead to the design of James Meadows Rendel, and later, in 1858, became engineer of the Birkenhead Docks.

 His health failed in 1860, and he had left for the warmer climate of the Mediterranean when he received news of his father's death.
-He was appointed to his father position on the Liverpool Docks estate, but retired due to poor health, being retained as a consulting engineer.
-He then lived at Letrualt House near Rhu, Dumbarton, also travelling to Spas in Switzerland – He died on 14 December 1869.
+He was appointed to his father's position on the Liverpool Docks estate, but retired owing to poor health, although he was retained as a consulting engineer.
+He subsequently lived at Letrualt House near Rhu, Dumbarton, while also travelling to spas in Switzerland.
+He died on 14 December 1869.

+Notable Works

+Castleford Bridge, Castleford, West Yorkshire (Built in 1808).